bansell/partialeffects/README.md

 *y* = *β*<sub>0</sub> + *β*<sub>1</sub> ⋅ *x*<sub>1</sub> + *β*<sub>2</sub> ⋅ *x*<sub>2</sub>... + *β*<sub>*n*</sub> ⋅ *x*<sub>*n*</sub> + *ϵ*

-The error can not be estimated by the linear model, and must be calculated afterwards by subtracting the measured blood pressure from the estimated blood pressure for each subject.
+The error can not be estimated by the linear model, and must be calculated afterwards by subtracting the estimated blood pressure from the measured blood pressure (i.e., *y* − *ŷ* ) for each subject.

 ## Residualization